 Confidence - an essential ingredient in the recipe of success

-As I look at each of the athletes in my squad I see individuals who joined with limited confidence in what they could do as a runner and now have confidence in heaps.
-Then there are those who still struggle with lack of confidence and insecurity about how they will perform.
+As I look at each of the athletes in my squad, I see individuals who joined with little confidence in what they could do as a runner and now have confidence in heaps.
+Then some still struggle with a lack of confidence and insecurity about how they will perform.
 How did this happen?
-From this we can see that confidence has a lot to do with each of us and how we process our experiences and grow in a positive direction.
+From this, we can see that confidence has a lot to do with each of us and how we process our experiences and grow in a positive direction.
 It has a lot to do with how we react and process what is happening to us as we go about training and competing.
-Outside influences also affect us and our confidence too.
+Outside influences affect us and our confidence.
 It is always important to be aware of the other things going on in your life and how they might affect your performances as an athlete.

 Everyone, even the most confident, will approach a major event whether it is an exam at school, a presentation, a marriage ceremony or a track competition with some butterflies in their stomach.
-If they did not I would be concerned.
+If they did not, I would be concerned.
 However, it is the confident athlete who can handle the butterflies and channel the nervous energy into a positive performance.
-This is a learned practice and the sooner each athlete tries to be more positive and focused in their preparations, the sooner their confidence will build.
+This is a learned practice, and the sooner each athlete tries to be more positive and focused on their preparations, the sooner their confidence will build.

 What are some things they can do starting now?

 Being able to achieve improved focus and confidence will translate into an ideal performance so let us review some steps your athletes can take to help them overcome their butterflies and build their confidence.